rkponn/mbi-api/README.md

 ### General Info
 ***
-- This project is an API created with Flask and Python.
-- There will be 2 endpoints, one will generate and one will validate an MBI number.
-- url//generate_mbi/ will generate a valid MBI number following the MBI format since Jan 2020.
-- url//validate_mbi/"mbi-num-to-validate" will validate that the characters follow the format
+This project is an API create with Flask and Python.
+It will host 2 endpoints that can be called which will validate based on the Jan 2020 standard provided by [CMS (Centers for Medicare and Medicaid Services)](https://www.cms.gov/Medicare/New-Medicare-Card).
+Generating an MBI will give a random but valid string of characters.
+Validating will ensure that the standards are used, a User can type in their own characters and it will give a True or False based on the validity of the Number.

 ## Technologies
 ***